sonjagrath/modelling_gall_wasps/README.md

 This repository contains data and scripts for the manuscript:

-> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [in revision for Journal of Evolutionary Biology, April 10, 2024]
+> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [in revision for Journal of Evolutionary Biology, April 17, 2024]

+The work that is presented in this manuscript is based on the Bachelor’s Thesis of Melanie Taprogge.

 ## Data availability

 * All code is available in this github repository.
-* Supplementary material for the publication is available after publishing. <!-- still to be done -->
+* Supplementary material for the publication is available after publishing.

 ## Directory structure